Trichotillomania Symptoms & Treatment

 Trichotillomania: Treatment at Bond Hair Bar

-There are many options for trichotillomania, but it doesn’t mean everything and anything will work for you.
+There are many options for trichotillomania treatment, but it doesn’t mean everything and anything will work for you.
 Emily at Bond Hair Bar, suggests habit reforming counseling (link to YouTube: Counsellor interview) which we have contacts for, while wearing a hair replacement system that’s customized just for you.
 We do not have to shave your hair, it grows underneath your hair system.
-The beauty of this treatment is that you wont be able to pull your hair in the process.
+The beauty of this treatment is that you won't be able to pull your hair in the process.
 Thus giving you time under your belt to be pull-free.
 This is something which has worked for our patients, just see their success stories about Trichotillomania interview on our Youtube Channel.

 • Therapy